Graphic from FreeVector.com

 “The symbols of freedom and equality that battle during the life of an individual also have a correspondence to their battle in culture.
 American history in the 20th century offers a good example of this battle between the symbols of freedom and equality.” -- John Fraim, Midnight Oil Studios.

 The above, of course, assumes we emerge from childhood in the first place -- a metamorphosis that modern consumer culture and the forces of equality will do anything to defer or prevent.
 All of woke culture -- including gender politics, critical race theory, safe spaces, microaggressions, incessant victimology, political correctness, moral relativism, identity politics and soul-crushing student debt -- is designed to manufacture a collective infantilism and schoolyard mentality of bullies and victims.
 Uncorrected, it defers adulthood and produces generational adolescence.
-Combined with the Huxleyan tyranny of a default meta-addiction to all things media and all things digital, this permanent state of pubescence promotes and protects the institutional forces of equality (the academic, corporate, political and media elite who run the show) from any sustained challenge by the adult forces of freedom.
+Combined with the Huxleyan tyranny of a default meta-addiction to all things media and all things digital, this artificially induced state of perma-pubescence promotes and protects the institutional forces of equality (the academic, corporate, political and media elite who run the show) from any sustained challenge by the adult forces of freedom.

 Not surprising, therefore, that in the culture war of the 21st century, fewer and fewer adults (or aging adolescents) are willing to claim what Bahamian minister and leadership consultant Myles Munroe described as the “burden of freedom” for themselves.
 After all, why risk the burden of freedom when, after six decades of stealthy infiltration into every aspect of public and private life, the forces of equality have already all but won the institutional war?
-Academia, most major corporations (including and especially the media, entertainment and technomedia giants), most federal agencies and most major municipal governments are already controlled by the cultural forces of equality, and the inevitable attack on freedom is now everywhere evident: from heavy-handed authoritarian responses to Covid-19 to the extortion of BLM and Antifa violence in the streets.
-The bottom line is a frontal assault on every freedom enumerated in the First Amendment, either by the imposition of authoritarian decree or the threat of mob rule (including McCarthyite cancellation).
+Academia, most major corporations (including and especially the media, entertainment and technomedia giants), most federal agencies (including military and covert) and most major municipal governments are already controlled by the cultural forces of equality, and the inevitable attack on freedom is now everywhere evident: from heavy-handed authoritarian responses to Covid-19 to the extortion of BLM and Antifa violence in the streets.
+The bottom line is a frontal assault on every freedom enumerated in the First Amendment, either by the imposition of authoritarian decree or by the threat of mob rule (including McCarthyite cancellation).

 After three generations of treading the fetid waters of the kiddie pool, the defense of freedom is just now starting to reassert itself in the deep end of the world stage.
 The populist movements that resulted in Brexit and the election of Donald Trump reflect the sentiments of disaffected and disenfranchised citizens in numbers large enough to reject generations of oppressive trade policies and character assassination fashioned and enforced by distant and imperious bureaucrats who know nothing about the lives of the feudal serfs they lord over and -- in the end -- care only about their own hegemony and enrichment.
 We see the forces of freedom at work also in the demise and irrelevance of the mainstream media.

-Meanwhile, the cacophony we hear and write about today is the sound of a once great political party, the self-proclaimed defender of women, gender rights, people of color and the working man, writhing in agony along with its duplicitous proxies in academia, entertainment and the media.
+Meanwhile, the cacophony we hear and write about today is the sound of a once great political party, the self-proclaimed defender of women, gender rights, people of color and the working man, writhing in agony along with its duplicitous proxies in academia, entertainment and corporate media.
 Hoisted on their collective petard, they are finally being exposed as the perennial defenders of the very institutional racism, sexism, corporatism and oligarchy they claim to reject.

 In retrospect, it’s easy to understand why the forces of equality reacted so violently to the election of Donald Trump.
 Compelled to stand on the sidelines while Trump wreaked havoc on their entire game plan, they could only watch in horror while almost six decades of patient nation building, domestic and global, were systematically dismantled in just a few years.
 What should have been another eight years of elitist control by the forces of equality under Hillary Clinton was reduced instead to an endless tantrum from the children in the room.